-SCCA was formed, in part, to bring promising new treatments to patients faster.
-For aplastic anemia patients this means more treatment options at SCCA than might be found elsewhere, including participation in one of many ongoing clinical trials conducted at SCCA and its parent organizations, Fred Hutchinson Cancer Research Center and UW Medicine.
+Seattle Cancer Care Alliance (SCCA) was formed, in part, to bring promising new treatments to patients faster.
+For people with aplastic anemia, this means more treatment options through SCCA than you might find elsewhere, including the chance to participate in one of many ongoing clinical studies conducted at SCCA and its founding organizations, Fred Hutchinson Cancer Research Center and UW Medicine.

-Not all patients are cured with standard therapy, and some standard treatments may have more side effects than are desired; therefore, patients may seek help through a clinical trial.
-Patients who participate in clinical trials have the first chance to benefit from treatments that have shown promise in earlier research.
-They also make an important contribution to medical science by helping doctors learn more about the disease.
+Not all patients are cured with standard therapy, and some standard treatments may have side effects that patients and doctors would prefer to avoid, if possible.
+So patients may seek help through clinical studies.
+Patients who participate in studies have the first chance to benefit from treatments that have shown promise in earlier research.
+They also make an important contribution to medical science by helping doctors learn more about the disease and potential new treatments.

 - In Phase I trials, researchers try to determine safe dose levels.